 StartPowder - 3 Tips To Avoid Face Planting (2:49)

-He and his wife are the only people in the world to have climbing on all 50 Classic Climbs of North America (48 successfully).
+He and his wife, Janelle, are the only people that have attempted to climb all 50 Classic Climbs of North America (48 successfully).
 Additionally, he was part of a team to set a world record skiing across the entire Alps Mountain Range in a mere 36 days.

 Anyone lucky enough to have been taught by these three steep skiing and backcountry skiing experts only has good things to say.
 Now, they share their magic with you!
 Steep skiing and avalanche education are huge topics that they tackle with professional poise.
 You will take away actionable tips that will make a difference.